 If you’re an influencer, chances are brands have asked if they can whitelist your account.
 Most influencers have absolutely no idea what influencer whitelisting actually means.
 As more and more brands are using influencer whitelisting as a core part of their marketing budget, it’s important for you to understand the whitelisting process, why it’s beneficial to brands, and what the risks and benefits are to you.

 Influencer whitelisting involves you granting a brand partner advertising permissions to your Facebook Page or Instagram account.
 Invented in 2014 by Twitter, influencer whitelisting is now quite popular on Facebook and Instagram.
 When whitelisting is done correctly, the brand partner can create and pay for Facebook and Instagram ads on behalf of the influencer.
 Whitelisting allows brands to leverage great influencer content with added benefits like:

 Unlike Facebook and Instagram’s Branded Content Tool, influencer whitelisting allows brands the freedom to create ads that are slightly different than the original posts in order to deliver better marketing performance.
 This includes adding a call to action like “Shop Now”, changing the copy to be more “urgent”, and even editing the image/video/carousel.
-Whitelisting also allows brands to use influencer audience data in order to get the whitelisted ad in front of the perfect consumer (called “creating custom and lookalike audiences”).
+Whitelisting also allows brands to use influencer audience data to get the whitelisted ad in front of the perfect consumer (called “creating custom and lookalike audiences”).